oric-software/glOric/docs/introduction.md

 # Going further

-We've seen all functions provided by glOric but two that we are now going to explore because they allow to extend possiblities of glOric while benefiting of its power.
+We've seen all functions provided by glOric but three that we are now going to explore because they allow to extend possiblities of glOric while benefiting of its power.

 ## 3D to 2D projection